PhotoCardMagic

 Photo Tips for Cat Wall Art

-Cats photograph dramatically better from eye level than from above.
-Most cat photos are taken from standing height — great for documentation, weak for portraiture.
-Crouch, sit, or lie on the floor and wait for the cat to look up or to the side.
+Photograph from the cat's eye level whenever possible.
+Most weak cat portraits start with a standing-height photo looking down.
+Crouch, sit, or lie on the floor and wait for the cat to look toward the light.

 Cat Wall Art by Room